 Small-scale technology certificates (STCs) are provided ‘upfront for the systems’ expected power generation over 15 years or, from 2017, from the installation year until 2030, when the scheme ends.
 Electricity generated from non-renewable sources is replaced by renewable electricity.
 Usually, homeowners who purchase these systems assign this right to create certificates for an agent to get payback for a lower purchase price.
 The extent of this benefit is different across the country depending on the solar energy you produce.

-Once the installation of an eligible system is done and the calculation of the amount of electricity your system produces or replaces (that is, electricity from non-renewable sources), Small-scatle technology certificates can be created.
+Once the installation of an eligible solar panel system is done and the calculation of the amount of electricity your system produces or replaces (that is, electricity from non-renewable sources), Small-scale technology certificates can be created.

 Under the Small-scale Renewable Energy Scheme, all the documents like signed compliance statements, forms, certificates, reports, photos, and invoices must be retained for a minimum period of five years after the Small-scale technology certificates are created.

 Specific documentation should be provided while claiming STCs by the registered agents, who have the right to create small-scale technology certificates (STCs).
 The agent is assigned to them by system owners.
 The Clean Energy Regulator can request these documents at any time to prove that the system was eligible for STCs.